 Save as otherwise permitted by law, at any meeting the Chair shall be the final authority on the interpretation of Standing Orders (on which the Chair should be advised by the Chief Executive or Trust Secretary) and the Chair’s decision shall be final and binding except in case of manifest error.

-Any expression to which a meaning is given in the National Health Service Act 2006 and other Acts relating to the National Health Service or in the Financial Regulations or any other regulations made under such Acts shall have the same meaning in this interpretation and in addition:
+Any expression to which a meaning is given in the National Health Service Act 2006 and other Acts relating to the National Health Service or any other regulations made under such Acts shall have the same meaning in this interpretation and in addition:

 “2006 Act” means the National Health Service Act 2006.